JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #1 - Defining the API

 Point your brower at [swagger.io's editor](editor.swagger.io) and define your API.

+__Important note:__ Before you get carried away, you need to be aware of an issue in the stack that prevents the HTTP/S verb _PATCH_ from working.

 ### Okay, I have my swagger, what now?